joansenent/week-02-class/README.md

 ## A bit of Git
 ### Git Aliases
-These are cutom short cuts for Git commands:
+These are cutsom short cuts for Git commands.
+The following examples may help you:
 ```
 git config --global alias.co checkout
 git config --global alias.br branch